-- Also avoid listing referees on your resume.
-If asked after an interview, put forward the most appropriate referees for the role (having ensured they have been adequately briefed beforehand).
+- Also, avoid listing referees on your resume.
+If they’re requested after an interview, put forward the most appropriate referees for the role (having ensured they have been adequately briefed beforehand).

-LinkedIn has the potential to maximise your personal brand and career prospects; it can also build your industry credibility and connections.
-Ensure your title and profile is keyword optimised.
+LinkedIn has the potential to maximize your personal brand and career prospects; it can also build your industry credibility and connections.
+Ensure your title and profile are keyword optimized.
 Does your photo need updating?
 Consider an eye-catching, yet appropriate banner background image to help your profile stand out.
 Write a brief but compelling paragraph in the ‘about’, section making sure your personality shows through and some career highlights are included.
 Check that dates and job titles align with your resume, though avoid posting your resume on your LinkedIn profile.

 Make your connections genuine.
 Consider where you can add value to a discussion and what you can learn from the platform’s resources.
 LinkedIn’s benefits also include letting others know you are available for work (though avoid putting ‘looking for opportunities’ in your title).